 There were no very special circumstances that would outweigh the harm to the green belt, he said.
 The scheme did not meet the criteria for Rotherham’s policy on exploration of hydrocarbons, he added.

 He also disagreed with the inspector on the level of national policy support for the proposal.
-The inspector had given it significant weight – but Mr Gove said it carried only moderate weight.
+The inspector had given it significant weight – but Mr Andrew said it carried only moderate weight.

 The local opposition group, Woodsetts Against Fracking (WAF), said this afternoon: